arangodb/arangodb/Documentation/Books/Drivers/Java/Reference/Setup.md

 ## Connection Pooling

-The driver supports connection pooling for VelocyStream with a default of 1 and HTTP with a default of 20 maximum connections.
+The driver supports connection pooling for VelocyStream with a default of 1 and HTTP with a default of 20 maximum connections per host.
 To change this value use the method `maxConnections(Integer)` in `ArangoDB.Builder`.

 ```Java
   ArangoDB arangoDB = new ArangoDB.Builder().maxConnections(8).build();